The Great Escape

 First of all, I’ve learned to be confident.
 I learned to speak in public.
 They also took us to the Marriott hotel and the Convention Centre.
 It was the first time I was there, and we really enjoyed it – a new world opened up for us.
 We were allowed to meet the staff and ask them questions.
 It has greatly increased my self-confidence to be part of the program.

 Why do I say all these words?
 I have managed to gain a good position, not in the hospitality industry but in ‘Reach the children Rwanda International’, an NGO.
-There were many candidates with many qualifications, and I had my Senior 6 certificate, the Certificate of Food and Beverage from the Great Escape and other certificates.
+There were many candidates with many qualifications, and I had my Senior 6 certificate, the Certificate of Food and Beverage from the Great Lakes Hospitality Institute and other certificates.
 I was able to do my interview well because of the English I had learned, and was hired for the job as an administrative assistant.